 “Caravans of camels shall fill you, dromedaries from Midian and Ephah; all from Sheba shall come bearing gold and frankincense, and proclaiming the praises of the Lord.”
 Isaiah 60:1-6.

-What a remarkable tale, and one that is filled with details about these kings, magi or magicians – Melchior, Balthazar and Gaspar.
+What a remarkable tale, filled with details about kings, magi, or magicians, known in legend as Melchior, Balthazar, and Gaspar.

 This journey to Bethlehem became their “personal legend,” and one that has inspired artists, composers, and writers.

-This theme of journey is a central literary theme, and one that speaks of personal transformation in literature as diverse as the Book of Exodus to Cervantes and Don Quixote.
+This theme of a journey is a central literary theme and one that speaks of personal transformation in literature as diverse as the Book of Exodus to Cervantes and Don Quixote.

 Along the way, he meets a resourceful alchemist.
 This man is a magician who can turn a pan of iron into gold, and, at the same time, give “life lessons” to Santiago.
 In effect, the shepherd boy becomes the “sorcerer’s apprentice.”